 The Samsung Galaxy S9 Android Pie update could have a huge impact on your device’s performance.
-Some Galaxy S9 owners should install the software the second it arrives for your phone but others might want to hold out for a few hours, a few days, or longer.
+Some Galaxy S9 owners should install the software the second it arrives, but others might want to hold out for a few hours, a few days, or longer.

-Samsung promised to roll the Galaxy S9 Android Pie update out in January but the company decided to fire it up a little earlier than that.
+Samsung promised to roll the Galaxy S9 Android Pie update out in January, but the company started the roll out a little early in late December.

-While the roll out initially focused on those participating in the Galaxy S9 Android Pie beta, it has since moved onto to devices and regions that weren’t part of the beta program.
+The roll out initially hit those participating in the Galaxy S9 Android Pie beta, but it has since moved on to devices and regions that weren’t part of the beta program.

-As of right now, the Galaxy S9 Android Pie update is rolling out in France, Germany, Italy, India, the Netherlands, Poland, Spain, South Korea, Switzerland, Turkey, and the United Arab Emirates (UAE) with more countries to follow.
-We expect the update to hit American carriers in the near future.
+The Galaxy S9 Android Pie update is rolling out in France, Germany, Italy, India, the Netherlands, Poland, Spain, South Korea, Switzerland, Turkey, the United Arab Emirates (UAE), the United States, and many other countries around the world.

 If you’ve followed the Galaxy S9 Android Pie update’s path to the official release you know that it comes with a long list of changes for the flagship devices.

 The most obvious change on board Android Pie is the new One UI, a new user interface that brings wholesale changes to the look and feel of Samsung’s skin.